Usage of the node

 process scale

-This knob specifies at what resolution the matte region should be calculated in, i.e. the calculation of the inpainting and enhancement of the “ignored” matte region specified by the alpha channel of the matte input.
+This knob specifies at what resolution the matte region should be calculated in, i.e. the calculation of the inpainting and enhancement of the “ignored” matte region specified by the alpha channel of the matte input (the white regions in the alpha, i.e. values of 1.0, are the ones that are getting inpainted).
 This process is rather compute and memory heavy, so it’s good to keep this at a rather low ratio to not run out of CUDA memory (GPU VRAM).
-The default value is 0.4.
+The default value is 0.35.

 border padding